Things to Do in Las Vegas

 🎭 Shows & Concerts

 Seeing a show is one of the best experiences you can have in Vegas.
 Budget shows run as little as $15, and the breathtaking production shows are often over $100.
 There are a few shows that are actually free.
 See our tips for getting the best price.

-Almost all the buffets are closed due to COVID-19, but other options abound. • Veg*n travelers should see my Vegetarian Survival page (and won't want to miss the vegan offerings at Ronald's Donuts), and those on a budget can check out the Cheap Eats article.
+Veg*n travelers should see my Vegetarian Survival page (and won't want to miss the vegan offerings at Ronald's Donuts), and those on a budget can check out the Cheap Eats article, which also has a list of the cheapest buffets.

 Play any game and soon the cocktail waitress will come to take your order.
 Standard tip is $1/drink.
 Some casinos are stingy with the drinks, but many will serve you even if you're playing penny slots, a penny at a time, slowly.
 The cheaper casinos (esp. downtown and off-strip casinos) are more likely to serve you with minimal play. • See exquisite bars • Pub crawl ($40/person, 6p min.)

 There are lots of sizeable shopping malls right on the strip, both upscale and mainstream.
 And souvenir and specialty shops abound.
 See my page about Las Vegas Shopping.